Introduction to Multithreading Interview Questions and Answers in Java

-The thread can be easily created and process creation needs a lot of things to do.
-The thread can easily communicate with other threads whereas the process can easily communicate to the child process but interprocess communication is difficult.
-The thread is having its own stack whereas process shares the memory resources like heap memory etc. In the thread, if any change has been done it will affect all the threads but in the process, it does not affect other processes.
+The thread can be easily created, and process creation needs a lot of things to do.
+The thread can easily communicate with other threads, whereas the process can easily communicate to the child process, but interprocess communication is difficult.
+The thread is having its own stack, whereas the process shares the memory resources like heap memory etc. If any change has been done in the thread, it will affect all the threads, but in the process, it does not affect other processes.

 Q4.
 Explain about Java Memory Model?

 These are the common multithreading Interview Questions in Java asked in an interview.
 Several responsibilities normally need to follow by a multithreading tester in the current IT industry.

-Java Memory model is having a certain set of rules to follow for Java programs to behave in a certain manner across all multiple memory architecture, CPU, and operating system which plays an important role in multithreading.
-Java memory model helps to distinguish the changes done in one of the thread and that change should be visible to other threads also.
-In this model, there is a program order rule, which says that each action in thread happens-before every action in the thread that comes later in program order.
+Java Memory model is having a certain set of rules to follow for Java programs to behave in a certain manner across all multiple memory architecture, CPU, and operating system, which plays an important role in multithreading.
+The Java memory model helps to distinguish the changes done in one of the thread, and that change should also be visible to other threads.
+This mod is a program order that says that each thread’s action happens before every thread comes later in the program order.

 Q5.
 Explain the use of Volatile variables in Java Multithreading?

 A volatile keyword or variable is used to ensure that shared or instance variables are constantly updated whenever changes are made by multiple threads.
 It is a special modifier that can be used with instance variables only.
 This keyword cannot be used with methods.
 If the field in java is declared as volatile, then the Java memory model ensures that all threads should have consistent value for that variable.
 The value of the volatile variable will always read from the main memory.
 It also reduces the risk of memory consistency errors.
 Java volatile variable that is an object reference can be null.
 The volatile keyword needs to be used if the variable is being used across multiple threads.